kernelkit/infix/doc/cli/keybindings.md

 | Ctrl-n  | Down arrow     | History, next command                            |
 | Ctrl-r  |                | History, reversed interactive search (i-search)  |

-> **Note:** the Meta key is called Alt on most modern keyboards.
-If you
+## What is Meta?

-> have neither, first tap the Esc key instead of holding down Alt/Meta.
+The Meta key is called Alt on most modern keyboards.
+If you have neither, first tap the Esc key instead of holding down Alt/Meta.

-## Examples
+## Usage

 Complete a word.
 Start by typing a few characters, then tap the TAB key on your keyboard: